bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 Chris Stewart [posted][news285 64bit] a draft BIP for enabling 64-bit arithmetic operations on Bitcoin in a future soft fork.
-Bitcoin currently only allows 32-bit operations (using signed integers, so numbers over 31 bits can’t be used).
+Bitcoin currently only allows 32-bit operations (using signed integers, so numbers over 31 bits can't be used).
 Support for 64-bit values would be especially useful in any construction that needs to operate on the number of satoshis paid in an output, as that is specified using a 64-bit integer.
 The proposal received additional discussion in both